MalshanRuchira/EmployeeManSys/README.md

-# EmployeeManSys
+# StudentManSys
-An employee management system using C# including CRUD operations
+An student management system using C# including CRUD operations